Code-Institute-Submissions/animal-quiz/README.md

 ### Existing Features

 * Immediate feedback: Users get feedback letting them know whether they answered correctly as soon as they select an answer.
-* Easy navigation: Navigating the quiz is very straightforward, with a "Next" button for users to select each time they have finished reading their feedback.
+* Easy navigation: Navigating the quiz is very straightforward, with a "Start Quiz" button to start the quiz and a "Next" button for users to select each time they have finished reading their feedback.
 At the end of the quiz there is a "Try again" button which will let users start the quiz over.
 * Results and different responses depending on how well the user did after completing the quiz.
 * All images and GIFs have an alt tag for screen readers and in case the image doesn't load properly.
 * Mobile responsiveness: The website has been designed with both mobile and desktop users in mind.
 All of the header images disappear when viewing the website from a small screen in order to save space.
 The text and map become become smaller, and the entire container takes up more percentage of the screen than on a desktop.
 * The external link for *animalkind* has a target="blank" attribute which will pop open a new window so users don't leave the website.
 * A map on question 8 that has 4 possible locations (randomly selected each time the quiz is loaded).
 The code for this map can be found in the file [question-8.js](https://github.com/debrawolford/animal-quiz/blob/master/assets/js/question-8.js).
+* A landing page to tell users a little more about the quiz.

+*I realise that the comments in the code are a bit lengthy and understand that these should be much shorter.
+But for now, while I am still new at programming, the detailed comments help me understand my code when looking back later on.*